Pekko Configuration (Version 5.4+)#

 remote.artery.canonical.hostname

-Configuration of a Cluster with 3 Nodes
+Configuration of a cluster with three nodes

-Pekko configuration for Node 1:
+Pekko configuration for node 1:

 pekko {